Heidenhain TNC Connectivity

 ✅ Recommended: OPC-UA Option 56

 Option 56 provides better data quality, more comprehensive data access, and easier part counting configuration compared to Option 18.
 If you need to purchase a connectivity option, choose Option 56 instead of Option 18.
+See the HEIDENHAIN OPC UA NC Server product page for details.

 Available Options: